Differential KO-theory: constructions, computations, and applications: The Atiyah-Hirzebruch spectral sequence

 \begin{remark}[Pontrjagin character (forms)] {\bf (i)} The forms $\omega$ which lift to differential $\op{KO}$-theory are precisely those forms which are in the image of the Pontrjagin character, by Proposition \ref{prop-E00SS}.
-Thus, we see from Theorem \ref{thm-d4d8} that the differentials in the 4th quadrant of the spectral sequence give a complete characterization of all possible Pontrjagin character forms. \item {\bf (ii)} In the case of complex $K$-theory, it is known that the structure of the classical AHSS is intimately related to the values of the Chern character (see \cite{AH}\cite{AH2}\cite{Buc1}\cite{Buc2}).
+Thus, we see from Theorem \ref{thm-d4d8} that the differentials in the 4th quadrant of the spectral sequence completely determine the image of the Pontrjagin character. \item {\bf (ii)} In the case of complex $K$-theory, it is known that the structure of the classical AHSS is intimately related to the values of the Chern character (see \cite{AH}\cite{AH2}\cite{Buc1}\cite{Buc2}).
 In the real topological case, such a relationship with the Pontrjagin character is expected but does not seem to have been investigated before.
 We find it striking the our construction of the AHSS for differential KO-theory makes the relationship between the Pontrjagin character form and the differentials in the AHSS completely manifest. \end{remark}